• Skip to primary navigation

 Saffron: Add 10-15 strands of saffron along with cardamom.

-Coconut flakes: You can add 1-2 tablespoon coconut flakes or desiccated coconut to this recipe.
+Coconut flakes: You can add 1-2 tablespoons of coconut flakes or desiccated coconut to this recipe.

 Chironji/Charoli (melon seeds): You can also add choronji to this sheer khurma.
 Toast it along with the nuts, and then use.